 The MS being the biggest contributor of Managers’ bonuses creates even more stress because the Team get the message, “It is NEVER good enough what you achieve”.
-And I have countless example of how managers stressed us even when we got the bonus and even when someone got the OC.
+And I have countless examples of how managers stressed us even when we got the bonus and even when someone got the OC.
 It’s never good enough unless it’s 100% perfect EVERY time.
 And even then, one slip, one mistake and all hell breaks loose!

 This is the reason why so many customers complain on Twitter with half empty cups of cappuccinos, or a milky Americano where they asked for a black one.
 Because staff are so robotic, fast and on autopilot.

 Only one of countless Tweets with photos like this:

 This is St. Pancras, one of the most busiest shops in Pret!

 Amy Sharpe from the Sunday Mirror went undercover into Pret (after having read my blog I’m proud to say!!) and writes about a conversation she had with a Barista during coffee rush.
 Quote (I added the bold):